JeffDotingco/herams-i18n/docs/index.rst

 **Download data**: Enables users to download  the entire dataset, including records from all workspaces for further analysis in external applications.

-**Manage workspaces**: grants a user access to create, modify and delete workspaces as well as the ability to invite users to contribute to an individual workspace.
+**Manage workspaces**: Grants a user access to create, modify and delete workspaces as well as the ability to invite users to contribute to an individual workspace.

 ..
 Warning: *Workspace Owners* must be granted permission at the workspace level.
 If a user is granted permissions to *Manage workspaces* they will have access to **all** workspaces.

-**Configure dashboard**: grants users the ability to edit and configure their *Project Dashboard*.
+**Configure dashboard**: Grants users the ability to edit and configure their *Project Dashboard*.

 HeRAMS User Roles